Financial Benchmark Calculator Canada

 Why age matters

-A younger household and a near-retirement household should not read the same net worth number the same way.
-Older households have had more years to earn, save, receive investment returns, pay down mortgages, and build pensions.
+A younger household and a near-retirement household should not read the same number the same way.
+Income tends to change across working life, and net worth usually changes even more because older households have had more years to earn, save, receive investment returns, pay down mortgages, and build pensions.
 Younger households may have high income but still be early in the asset-building phase.
-That is why this tool shows both the Canada-wide top X% result and a source-anchored age estimate underneath.
+That is why this tool shows both the Canada-wide top X% result and a source-anchored age estimate.

 How to use the result